adamhrv/vframeio/content/docs/detectors/9n235/index.md

 ![Example detection performance on partially exploded 9N235/9N210 submunition recovered by Ukrainian forces after a Russian attack.
 Detection made using VFRAME&rsquo;s open-source 9N235/9N210 detector model.
 Munition accessed in collaboration with Tech 4 Tracing.](images/detections/20230214_vf_9n235_facility_i_015_crop.png#watermark)

 This page outlines the development process of building an object detector for the 9N235/210 submunition using photography, photogrammetry, 3D modeling, 3D printing, and convolutional neural networks.
-For code and models visit [github.com/vframeio/vframe](https://github.com/vframeio/vframe), or try a model-size-limited online demo at [modelzoo.vframe.io](https://modelzoo.vframe.io).
+For code and models visit [github.com/vframeio/vframe](https://github.com/vframeio/vframe).
 The model is free to use for commercial purposes if the LICENSE and CREDIT information is included (MIT).

 Updates:
 - February 2023: Improved detection models (v0.2) released
 - October 2022:  VFRAME partner Tech 4 Tracking dispatches [policy brief (PDF)](https://tech4tracing.org/wp-content/uploads/2022/08/T4T-PolicyBrief1-Aug2022.pdf) on using new technology for illicit arms control following our joint presentation at United Nations in summer 2022
-- August 2022: Live (beta) demo of the v0.1 9N235/210 beta detector added to https://modelzoo.vframe.io

 {{< include "/data/includes/disclaimer.html" >}}